solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 - You can use parameters only with the statements SELECT, INSERT, UPDATE, DELETE and VALUES.
 - You can only use parameters instead of constants (literals).
 You can’t use parameters instead of identifiers (object names) or keywords, among other things.

-### Task 5: Use new VACUUM options to improve the performance
+### Task 5: Use new VACUUM options to improve VACUUM performance

 The PostgreSQL `VACUUM` command is used to garbage-collect and analyze databases.
 It works by removing `dead` tuples left over by large changes to a database (such as frequently updated tables).
 By removing the gaps between the data, you can speed up the performance of specific operations and increase your disk space.